RoboTech-URJC/Icarus-Project/src/ros_package/README.md

 but...

-To be able to communicate the messages we send to ros topics or services, for example, since our c++ programs, it is necessary to run the netxt launch:
+To be able to communicate the messages we send to ros topics or services, for example, since our c++ programs, it is necessary to run the next launch:

 ```
 $ roslaunch mavros px4.launch fcu_url:="udp://:14540@127.0.0.1:14557"